blockchaindefi/hex/README.md

 # Hex help tools

+## What is this

+Here are two programs that are useful along with Hex

+* hex_stake2day - ReStake your Hex to the same day, to take advantage of bigger pays better

+* hex_percentage_growth - Calculates how much X amount increases in Y days, on a Z year(365 days) base interest rate

+### What is Hex

-### Short summary of Hex
+A short summary of Hex.

-Hex is a project where you get more Hex Coin by locking them(stake them) for a fixed amount of time, see it as interest.
+Hex is a ERC20 coin on Ethereum blockchain, the project where you get more Hex Coin by locking them(stake them) for a fixed amount of time, see it as interest.
 All is done through a smart contract in the Etherium network, and you do all the interaction yourself, and you do not have to trust anyone.

 Read more at: [www.hex.win](https://www.hex.win/) [![Hex website](https://hex.win/img/logo.png)](https://hex.win/)